-- 1. The hearing panel will be responsible for drafting an Initial Order that: - 1.
-Identifies the allegations of sexual harassment; - Describes the grievance and disciplinary procedures, starting with filing of the formal claim through the determination of responsibility, including notices to parties, interviews with witnesses and parties, site visits, methods used to gather evidence, and hearings held; - 3.
-Makes findings of fact supporting the determination of responsibility; - 4.
-Reaches conclusions as to whether the facts establish whether the Respondent is responsible for engaging in Sexual Harassment in violation of Title IX; - 5.
-Contains a statement of, and rationale for, the Committee's determination of responsibility for each allegation; - 6.
-Describes any disciplinary sanction or conditions imposed against the Respondent, if any; - Describes to what extent, if any, Claimant is entitled to remedies designed to restore or preserve Claimant's equal access to the Seattle Colleges' education programs or activities; and - 8.
-Describes the process for appealing the Initial Order to the Seattle Colleges President. - 2.
+- 1. The hearing panel will be responsible for drafting an Initial Order that: - a.
+Identifies the allegations of sexual harassment; - b.
+Describes the grievance and disciplinary procedures, starting with the filing of the formal claim through the determination of responsibility, including notices to parties, interviews with witnesses and parties, site visits, methods used to gather evidence, and hearings held; - c.
+Makes findings of fact supporting the determination of responsibility; - d.
+Reaches conclusions as to whether the facts establish whether the Respondent is responsible for engaging in Sexual Harassment in violation of Title IX; - e.
+Contains a statement of, and rationale for, the Committee's determination of responsibility for each allegation; - f.
+Describes any disciplinary sanction or conditions imposed against the Respondent, if any; - g.
+Describes to what extent, if any, Claimant is entitled to remedies designed to restore or preserve Claimant's equal access to the North Seattle College' education programs or activities; and - h.
+Describes the process for appealing the Initial Order to the North Seattle College President. - 2.
 The hearing panel will serve the Initial Order on the Parties simultaneously.